asangvnit/sysprog-workshop/Setup.md

 installer: The install was successful. multipass was successfully installed!
 ```
 Now you can go to the command prompt and create ubuntu instance.

-### Creating ubuntu instance on MacOS
-Here we are creating an Ubuntu instance with 4GB RAM, 10GB diskspace and 4 CPUs.
-You can choose different parameters based on your host's capabilities.
+Here, we create an ubuntu instance with 4GB RAM, 10GB diskspace and 4 CPUs.
+You can choose different parameters based on your system capabilities.

 ```sh
 $ sudo multipass launch --name sysprog --cpus 4 --memory 4G --disk 10G 24.04